 Saturday Spring programs

-Students must be able to attend all sessions (all sessions are on Saturdays starting March 6, from 11am to 2pm ET)
+Students must be able to attend all sessions

-Yes! you can program autonomous cars uses the Mini-RACECAR course that includes introduction to Python programming and machine vision.
+Yes!
+You Can Program Autonomous Cars uses the Mini-RACECAR course that includes introduction to Python programming and machine vision.
 We'll be using a simulator built in Unity to test their code over a virtual racetrack.
 This course is designed for students who are interested in programming but don't have much experience and we start with introductory programming and work to machine vision and control algorithms to code an autonomous model car.

-Yes! you can build Cubesats takes students on science mission to outer space, but they have to build, program and test their prototypes before the mission can be launched.
+Yes!
+You Can Build Cubesats takes students on science mission to outer space, but they have to build, program and test their prototypes before the mission can be launched.
 Students will assemble their kits, and learn about engineering principles to design a successful science mission.
 They will have to program their cubesats to collect and analyze data to answer the questions posed by their science mission.

-Yes! you can hack and code! introduces students to security in the digital domain.
+Yes!
+You Can Hack and Code! introduces students to security in the digital domain.
 It is based on the the BWSI Embedded Security and Hardware Hacking course.
 Students will compete by programming devices and check the security of each others work in a "capture the flag" style competition.

 Yes!
 You Can Do Synthetic Aperture Radar (SAR): (tentative) students will learn about radars and their applications, learning by building one and collecting data to understand radio waves, and turning the data into images.

 Yes!
 You Can Create Accessible Resources for Education: Use computer-aided design (CAD) to create a unique 3D-printed puzzle box

 Many Interesting Things for Aspiring Engineers: An early introduction to the technologies that shape our world.